Sebazzz/sebazzz.github.io/_posts/2021-01-24-bigtreetrech-skr-cr6-review.md

 categories: 3d-printing
 ---

 After the first users received their Creality CR-6 units it quickly became clear [there were some (severe) teething issues](https://gist.github.com/Sebazzz/ff4d716c8d2ad9bab1e87b3fc4238281) with this new printer.
 In particular, the motherboard labeled version 4.5.2 sometimes fail.
-Sometimes simply by the printer not booting, sometimes with smoke and sparks.
-Additionally these failures could sometimes cascade to other printer components or connected devices like a computer or Raspberry PI.
+Sometimes simply resulting in the printer not booting, sometimes failures with smoke and sparks.
+These failures could sometimes cascade to other printer components or connected devices like a computer or Raspberry PI.
 Early November the BigTreeTech introduced their [BigTreeTech SKR CR6](https://www.aliexpress.com/item/1005001728994394.html) motherboard of which I wrote [an installation guide earlier](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation).
 After using this board for several months I will now give my thoughts and considerations.

 ## The board